ikawrakow/ik_llama.cpp/github-data/discussions/532 - Guidance on GPU Layer Offloading Strategy in ik_llama.cpp for Multi GPU Rig (2x5090 + 2x40.md

 59:36 - iklama.cpp Performance Results (15 tokens/sec)
 1:08:31 - Test 4: Llama 4 Maverick MoE Model
 1:20:22 - Maverick Performance Results (57 tokens/sec!)

+> 👤 **Panchovix** replied on **2025-06-23** at **03:19:03**
+>
+> Not them but for 2bpw or more you may get benefits by offloading.
+>
+> If you want to load 2-4bpw fully on GP without offloading, then you need 2 6000 Pros more haha.
+>
+> It is not normal to get 12 t/s PP. How are you running the model?
+On that specific quant I get about 200-300 t/s PP on a 5090 (and other GPUs, offloading about 100GB to RAM).

 > 👤 **mtcl** replied on **2025-06-23** at **03:28:12**
 >